Has your claim been denied? Call the Kendrick Law Group.

-I can’t afford a lawyer to appeal my claim.
+I can’t afford a lawyer to appeal my claim

-Kendrick Law Group charges a contingency fee pursuant to Federal law and in most cases receives payment directly from the VA.
+Kendrick Law Group charges a contingency fee pursuant to Federal law and, in most cases, receives payment directly from the VA.

 Discharge Upgrades & Records

-If you have suffered an error or injustice in your military records or have received a prejudiced depiction of your service in the military, then a process is afforded to you to get your records adjusted or your discharge upgraded.
+If you have suffered an error or injustice in your military records or have received a prejudiced depiction of your service in the military, a process is afforded to you to have your records adjusted or your discharge upgraded.
 At the Kendrick Law Group, our first step is to create an application to the appropriate board to have your discharge records modified.
 Your attorney will represent evidence and argument to prove your entitlement to corrective discharge records.
 Then, your attorney will establish that your post-discharge conduct is also emblematic of your good and moral character, ultimately proving entitlement to corrective discharge records.

 Survivors’ Pensions and Family Benefits

-There are a variety of VA benefits available to family members of veterans, including Disability Indemnity Compensation, Survivors Pension, and in certain circumstances health care.
+There are a variety of VA benefits available to family members of veterans, including Disability Indemnity Compensation, Survivors Pension and, in certain circumstances, health care.
 At the Kendrick Law Group, our attorneys are committed to helping veterans and their loved ones recover.

 VETERANS FOREVER; FOREVER VETERANS